Ideas to Supercharge your New Year

 Push through the pain.
 I can guarantee you, there will come a point when you are tired and done with the whole “goals” thing.
 That is going to be the point at which you need to dig deep and really push yourself to move forward.
 The goal setting part is fun, but the actual execution isn’t.
 When you see you are getting to that point, you are allowed a few hours break, but then you have to dust yourself off and push through the pain.
 You’re allowed to feel like this, but my advice is, don’t let it consume you and this is the point at which you want to call your accountability buddy from point 2 above.
 They will hopefully remind you how far you’ve come and help you to remember that you’re most likely doing a great job.
 This is also a perfect time to read your notes from point 3, as realising what the cost of not acting will be for your business should push you to keep going.

-So here is the challenge: go to the Instagram post I first mentioned by clicking here and comment on it, telling us what your business goals for 2020 are.
+So here is the challenge: go to the Instagram post I first mentioned by clicking here and comment on it, telling us what your business goals for the new period are.
 We are your number 1 accountability partner and will be checking up on everyone that leaves a comment throughout the year!

-Happy goal setting hustlers and here is to a supercharged 2020!
+Happy goal setting hustlers and here is to a supercharged new year!